MarufZak/study-logs/linux-command-line/README.md

 2. Ranges can be specified with dash (`-`).
 Instead of doing `[ABCDEFG until Z]`, we can do `[A-Z]`.
 Multiple ranges can be specified, for example `^[A-Za-z0-9]` means start with any letter or number.
 To disable special meaning of dash, we can use it at the start, like `[-AZ]`.

 Long story short, `[ABCD and all over Z]` and `[A-Z]` are not same, because how the dictionaries are formed.
 To avoid this limitation, POSIX character classes are made.
 For example `[:alnum:]`, `[:alpha:]`, etc.

+Posix separates regular expressions into 2 classes: basic regular expressions and extended regular expressions.
+The difference is in its metacharacters set.

+1. In BRE, `^ $ . [ ] *` are recognized as metacharacters, all others are considered literals. `( ) { }` are treated as metacharacters only if they are escaped by backslash. `grep` program uses BRE unless `-E` option is specified.
+2. In ERE, `( ) { } ? + |` are added.
+Escaping with backslash make them lose their special meaning.